 Use The Force

 We all have a dark side: some more than others.
 All of the stories are also about the resolution of the internal struggles of outward sociability and the untrammeled urges of the shadow.
 They have important lessons for executive leaders.
 These issues can be resolved but first need to be acknowledged, or else they can continue to unconsciously operate in ways that are detrimental to leaders’ self-efficacy, their teams and their organisations.
-The roots of these come from childhood but what makes the difference is to the ability to mobilize internal regulation with the aid of a skillful helper.
+The roots of these come from childhood but what makes the difference is to the ability to mobilize internal regulation with the aid of a skilful helper.

 On balance, it is probably better to deal with these inner dynamics than have external world exposure to your fault lines.
 Yoda concludes: “Fear is the path to the dark side”.
 Thus don’t be afraid: use the force of the dark side and channel it for the greater good.